meyresearch/SILVR/README.md

 Step 1: Clone this repo
 `git clone https://github.com/meyresearch/SILVR.git`

+Step 2: SILVR model should be downloaded from https://github.com/nichrun/e3_diffusion_for_molecules and moved into `silvr_projects/`

-Step 2: Create the conda environment
+Step 3: Create the conda environment
 `conda env create -f environment.yml`

-Step 3: Activate the silvr environment
+Step 4: Activate the silvr environment
 `conda activate silvr`

 # What is in the repo